bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 Bevy's prelude contains a custom [`Result`](https://docs.rs/bevy/latest/bevy/ecs/error/type.Result.html) type alias that amounts to `Result<(), BevyError>` in the default case.
 This can be used as the return type from systems.

+{% callout() %}

+Bevy's built-in error type [`BevyError`](https://docs.rs/bevy/latest/bevy/ecs/error/struct.BevyError.html) has a blanket `From` impl for any type that implements Rust’s [`Error`](https://doc.rust-lang.org/std/error/trait.Error.html) trait.
+This means you can write your own errors either manually or with a higher-level crate like [`thiserror`](https://docs.rs/thiserror/latest/thiserror/), and use those custom errors alongside `?` to return them in a system that returns Bevy's `Result` as we cover next.

+{% end %}

 Consider the `Query::single` case, which returns a `Result`.
 In a system that returns `Result`, we can return errors by explicitly returning `Err` or using `?` on `Result`s.